Find Affordable College Courses

 The following schools top our list of the Most Popular Fine & Studio Arts Bachelor's Degree Colleges.

-Our analysis found North Dakota State University - Main Campus to be the most popular school for fine and studio arts students who want to pursue a bachelor’s degree in North Dakota.
-North Dakota State University is a fairly large public school located in the medium-sized city of Fargo.
+Our 2023 rankings named North Dakota State University - Main Campus the most popular school in North Dakota for fine and studio arts students working on their bachelor’s degree.
+North Dakota State University is a large public school located in the city of Fargo.

 Women make up 88% of the Fine Arts majors at the school.